What’s the Difference: Tuning vs. Repair/Restoration

 When thought of in the context of other musical instruments, the difference between tuning and restoration/repair becomes a bit more evident.
 If a prized guitar’s neck is snapped, the musician’s first instinct is not to tune it, but to take it to a qualified guitar technician who can complete the repairs required.
 The same thing is true for pianos.
 We often receive requests from piano owners asking to have their piano tuned, when in actuality the piano requires more extensive repairs.
 It is somewhat understandable.
 A piano is a complex instrument with a Steinway & Sons Grand Piano being comprised of over 12,000 parts with thousands of moving parts requiring adjustment and maintenance inside of the action alone.
 With this high number of components, there a number of issues that can go unnoticed unless a detailed inspection is conducted.

-The difference between tuning and more in depth work is large, in both the time spent and the eventual cost of the work.
+The difference between tuning and more in-depth work is large, in both the time spent and the eventual cost of the work.
 Due to this, it is highly recommended that you consult with a qualified piano technician before making the purchase of a ‘deal’ piano.
 On the same note, pianos offered for ‘free’ often end up costing much more than that when moving, repair and tuning costs are added in.
 Often, the cost to complete this work is much more than the piano is actually worth.
 Having a piano technician inspect the piano before you decide on purchasing it, requires a minimal investment that can save you some sour notes in the future.

 See a Piano Technician to Repair, Restore, or Tune Your Piano

-As you can now see how complex and intricate a piano is, it is often best to have a piano specialist complete any technical work to your piano.
+As you can now see how complex and intricate a piano is, it is often best to have a piano specialist complete any technical work on your piano.
 With countless ways to go wrong and only a few ways to go right, it is recommended to leave these kinds of jobs to professionals.
 If you are wondering what kind of work needs to be done on your piano in order to bring out its peak condition, please feel free give us a call here at Chupp’s Piano Service.
-We can recommend on how best to proceed and give you a quote for what work should be done.
+We can recommend how best to proceed and give you a quote for what work should be done.

 Have a piano question you would like us to address?

 About Us: Founded in 1975, Chupp’s Piano Service, Inc. features one of the largest selections of fully restored pianos in the Midwest United States.
-Specializing in the premium restored Steinway pianos, our work has become the preferred choice of countless universities, concert venues and professional pianists around the world.
+Specializing in the premium restored Steinway pianos, our work has become the preferred choice of countless universities, concert venues, and professional pianists around the world.
 With a focus on service and only the finest craftsmanship, a piano restored by us is sure to provide you with countless hours of pure musical enjoyment.
 Located less than two hours from Chicago and less than an hour and a half from Fort Wayne, we invite you to visit us at our rebuilding facility and showroom.
 [Meet Our Team of Piano Rebuilders]